Zarathecat/python-notedb-wip/README.md

 # Why

-The goal is to make an API that can be used for code review, that allows teams to keep the details of review in the same place as the code.
-This would mean that code review could be decoupled from existing development suites, allowing people to create custom UIs, clients, etc if wanted, and plug into other tools.
+The goal is to make an API that can be used for code review, for cases when teams wish to keep the details of review in the same place as the code.
-By using NoteDB specifically, we get multiple benefits, eg: review metadata is preserved if the code is moved and offline code review is possible.
+By providing an API for NoteDB specifically, we get multiple benefits,
+eg: review metadata is
+preserved if the code is moved and offline code review is possible.

+The API itself will provide a
+pluggable interface for interacting with review metadata, allowing people to more easily extend the ecosystem around code review with custom components, and communicate with existing review systems.

 There is an existing implementation for both a NoteDB parser and a commandline